shawnspitzel/atlas-llm/README.md

 # Atlas LLM

 AtlasLLM is a from-scratch implementation of a Transformer-based large language model.
-Below is a list containing some of the following features I've implemented from scratch
+Below is a list containing some of the following features I've implemented from scratch:

 ## Features
 - Multi-head attention with RoPE embeddings